Sunday 22 June 1941

 |New York Times, 22 June 1941.|

 Since the early morning hours of today, we have been engaged in hostilities along the Soviet Russian border.
 An attempt by enemy aircraft to fly into East Prussia, has been repelled with heavy losses.
 German fighter planes shot down large number of Red bombers.
 In the struggle against the British Isles, powerful German aerial formations bombed the harbour installations of Southampton last night.
 Extensive fires broke out in the docks, warehouses and food manufacturing works.
 Further air attacks were aimed at airfields in northern Scotland and the Midlands.
 A large British freight vessel was severely damaged by bombs north of Sunderland.
 Yesterday afternoon a small number of British bombers with powerful fighter cover flew against the French Channel coast.
 German fighter planes shot down 26 British aircraft in violent dogfights.
 German flak and naval artillery brought down two more enemy aircraft.
 [German ace] Lt.
 Col. Galland won three air victories in these struggles.As usual, the Wehrmacht's figures are exaggerated, though the three victories cited for ace Adolf Galland are accurate.
+As if anybody needed a reminder, though, this emphasizes that the Reich is now in a two-front war.

 |A captured Red Army officer in Przemysl, on or about 22 June 1941.|